SALT & SKY

 Salt & Sky is a nonprofit initiative in Brazoria County bringing disability inclusion, meaningful work, and coastal stewardship together — so residents, educators, and local partners can build solutions that center access, belonging, and environmental responsibility in daily life.

-We’re focused on making inclusion visible — in work, in community life, and in how we care for our coastal home.
+Together we will make inclusion visible — in work, community life, and how we care for our coastal home.

 Our north star